anumshk27/TPLMaps/README.md

 ### Step 2: Generate Config File

-To use the TPLMaps SDK for iOS, you must get Config.plist file which you can then add to your iOS application.
-The Config.plist is used to track API requests associated with your project for usage and billing.
+To use the TPLMaps SDK for iOS, you must get tplservices.plist file which you can then add to your iOS application.
+The tplservices.plist is used to track API requests associated with your project for usage and billing.

 **Get the latest config file** [HERE](http://api.tplmaps.com/apiportal/#/portal/home).

 This file contains configuration details, such as keys and identifiers, for the services that you have just enabled.
-Add the Config.plist file to your xcode project downloaded from the TPLMaps portal to start working with TPLmaps sdk.
+Add the tplservices.plist file to your xcode project downloaded from the TPLMaps portal to start working with TPLMaps sdk.

 ### Step 3: Install the SDK